Base period wages used in establishing a claim are the wages paid in the first four

 following year in which you had wages.
 The report is broken down by quarter.

-Online filing is a faster, more secure method for you to report wages and will automatically
+Online filing is a fast, secure method for you to report wages and will automatically

 and accurately calculate your tax liability.
 Data can be manually entered or you